 It is beautiful.
 It is poetic.
 It is indescribable.
 Welcome to Kathmandu.

 1) Take In The View From Swayambhunath Temple (Monkey Temple)

 Located at the tippy top of a hill in the Kathmandu Valley, Swayambhunath Temple is a Buddhist Temple and among the oldest in Nepal.
 At the center sits a Stupa with windblown prayer flags and Buddha’s ever watching eyes on each of the golden spires four sides.
 The large white Stupa is surrounded by many smaller shrines and temples where monkeys play and wait for a treat.
 A few hours here, to truly appreciate the temples vast beauty, is a must.

 To get here, you have to climb 365 stone steps to reach the top and pass hordes of monkeys on your way up.
 (TRAVEL TIP: Bring a bag of crackers for some up close and personal money feeding).
 But believe us, it’s beyond worth it.
 Once you reach the top, you are rewarded with stunning panoramic views of the valley and city below.
 Make your way around the temple, three times, with the locals and be sure to spin the prayer wheels on your way.
 Be respectful of the devotees and please dress respectfully.

-This temple was one of our favorite in all of Nepal.
-There is something insanely beautiful about it and the location.
 If you wander throughout the area, you’ll find a café that has a rooftop bar.
 Order some tea and watch the sun set on the Stupa and valley below.